AvirukBasak/shsc-lang/docs/CONTRIBUTING.md

 Debug builds are built with `-fsanitize=address`.

+**WARNING** Using address sanitizer will significantly increase memory usage (like about 500+ MiB for a single loop).
+For more information, see [`Memory Usage Tests`](memprofile/README.md#memory-usage-tests).

-Notes that you cannot run the address sanitizer on Windows.
+Note that you cannot run the address sanitizer on Windows.

 ## Clangd
 This section will apply to you only if you're using `clangd` LSP.